sophiapoirier/destroyfx/fonts/README.md

-As of 2021, there are also some DFX-specific fonts, which are part of this project and available under the GPL.
+As of 2021, there are also some DFX-specific fonts, which are part of this project and available under the GPL:

+* DFX Pasement 9px
+* DFX Wetar 16px

 These are "fake bitmap" TTFs, which are actually vector data (straight lines on a grid) generated from bitmap files.
-The workflow for generating a TTF is like
+The workflow for generating a TTF is like so:
-so:

 * The inputs are the png file (contains the character bitmaps) and a matching .cfg file (describes the dimensions, font's name, etc.)